 The directories are available on microfilm.
 Some have been digitised and are available via the Digital Library on any library computer.

 We have electoral or voters’ registers, for Liverpool only, from 1832 to the present.
 The registers show who was entitled to vote in elections, but remember that the right to vote used to be much more restricted than it is today.
-To find out more about consulting the registers contact us.
+Contact the Liverpool Record Office to find out more about consulting the registers.

 If you're lucky enough to find your ancestor’s will it can tell you a lot about their relative wealth and how they lived and it may well give details of your ancestor’s relatives.